oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/AI Infrastructure/nim-gpu-oke/README.md

 ## Introduction

-This repository intends to demonstrate how to deploy [NVIDIA NIM](https://developer.nvidia.com/docs/nemo-microservices/inference/overview.html) on Oracle Kubernetes Engine (OKE) with TensorRT-LLM Backend and Triton Inference Server in order to serve Large Language Models (LLM's) in a Kubernetes architecture.
-The model used is Llama2-7B-chat on a GPU A10.
+This repository intends to demonstrate how to deploy [NVIDIA NIM](https://developer.nvidia.com/docs/nemo-microservices/inference/overview.html) on Oracle Container Engine for Kubernetes (OKE) with TensorRT-LLM Backend and Triton Inference Server in order to serve Large Language Models (LLM's) in a Kubernetes architecture.

+The model used is `Llama2-7B-chat`, running on an NVIDIA A10 Tensor Core GPU hosted on OCI.
 For scalability, we are hosting the model repository on a Bucket in Oracle Cloud Object Storage.

 ## 0. Prerequisites & Docs